christophernhill/rc_howtos/examples/handling_many_small_tasks/README.md

 Script directories

 * `bash_scripting/`
-    This example is the simplest.
+     This example is the simplest approach.
 It uses bash and srun to illustrate lauching a set of tasks that are of random duration of between 1 and 10 seconds.
 Only as many tasks are running at once as the number of CPU cores available to the job.
 As a task finishes another will start so that all the CPU cores are kept busy and work starts up on a CPU core as it becomes available.